computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/retrieval/locatefile/README.md

 ## Databases

-Locatefile uses two databases consisting of text files: one of file paths and one of directory paths.
+Locatefile uses two databases consisting of text files: one for file and one for directory paths.

 [locatefile](locatefile) searches the file paths database by default and the directory paths database via switch `-d`.